zhenkai-liang/zhenkai-liang.github.io/_pages/about.md

 * Abstract knowledge (提炼知识),
 * Connect facts (参悟规律).

 **Be interesting people, do meaningful work** is the ethos we live by.
-We strive to embody this ethos — to think deeply, collaborate openly, and act purposefully, seeking both *elegance in thought* and *meaning in action*.
+We strive to embody this ethos — to think deeply, collaborate openly, and act purposefully, seeking *elegance in thought* and *meaning in action*.

 I'm also the co-lead Principal Investigator of [National Cybersecurity R&D Laboratory (NCL)](https://ncl.sg) of Singapore.
 In NCL, we carry out research, development, and support for cyber experimentation and cyber exercise.